-As its known thing that Magento is heavy on web servers because of its vast and secured modular structure.
-An eCommerce system must have a robust tracking system which can track customer activities, and orders and other relevant data tracking and Magento have all this functional and storing every information in MySQL different database tables in the form of logs.
-Magento has around 10 logs tables which need to be optimized periodically.
+Magento, as is well known, places a high demand on web servers due to its extensive and secure modular structure.
+An eCommerce system must have a comprehensive tracking system that can track client activity, orders, and other pertinent data, and Magento has all of this functionality as well as storing all information in MySQL separate database tables in the form of logs.
+Magento features around ten log tables that must be optimized on a regular basis.

 MySQL database optimization is the best way to organize your website in a better idea which can give a better experience to end user who is visiting and buying from your professionally designed eCommerce website.

-Here are logs tables managed by the Magento system.
-It can track customer activities, login information, customer products compare, visitor’s information, log URL, recently viewed, etc. There is three way to optimize and log clean:
+The following are the log tables controlled by the Magento system.
+It can keep track of customer activities, login information, customer product comparisons, visitor information, log URL, frequently seen items, and so on.
+There are three methods for optimizing and cleaning logs:

 - Magento Default Log Cleaning Functionality